RadioAstronomySoftwareGroup/pyuvsim/docs/parameter_files.rst

     This yaml file provides the telescope name, location in latitude/longitude/altitude in degrees/degrees/meters (respectively), and the `beam dictionary`.
     In this case, beam_id == 0 is the UVBeam file hera.uvbeam, beam_id == 1
-    is an Airy disk with diameter 14 m, beam_id == 2 is a Gaussian beam with sigma 0.03, and beam_id == 3 is another Airy beam.
+    is an Airy disk with diameter 16 m, beam_id == 2 is a Gaussian beam with sigma 0.03, beam_id == 3 is another Airy beam with diameter 12 m, 4 is a Gaussian
+    with diameter 14 m, and 5 is a Gaussian with with diameter 12 m.
 When specifying a shape parameter for a specific beam_id, the beam type needs to be specified using the type keyword (rather than on the same line as the beam_id) and then the shape keyword can be specified in the next line at the same indent level.